jaybee104/Php-task-manager/README.md

 cd task-manager

 2. Configure Database
-Create a new MySQL database, and then import the database schema.
+Create a new MySQL database, and then import the database.sql file.

 CREATE DATABASE task_manager;